EvaMart/oeb-visualizations/docs/index.md

 > Also available as a [Code Pen](https://codepen.io/Eva-Mart-n-Del-Pico/pen/MWLBjPX).

-`oeb_visualization` components can be embedded in any page.To do so:
+`oeb_visualization` components can be embedded in any page.
+There is no need to install anything, everything necessary is contained in the HTML.

+To use a component in an HTML page:

 - Include oeb_visualizations and its dependencies (Vue and Plotly) in your HTML file.
     ```html